czernous/persian-hugo/exampleSite/content/post/how-to-market-your-business-with-facebook.md

 ### **Add a cover photo**

-Also, you will see an area for your header image.
-Here, you can include images that highlight information about your business.
+Your header image allows you to include images that highlight information about your business.
 These could be promotions or simply your mission statement.
 A mission statement is a sentence or two that tells readers what your business does.

 ### **Use a call to action**